BrandonHoeft/Doing-Bayesian-Data-Analysis/Ch4_Problems.md

       grade6       0.12  0.06  0.02
       grade11      0.18  0.06  0.36

-We can tell these are joint probabilities because the values in the table sum up to 1.0.
-Given these joint probabilities, can we say that food preference is independent of grade?
+We confirm these are joint probabilities because the values in the above table sum up to 1.0.
+Given the joint probabilities, can we say that food preference is independent of grade?

-If food preference is independent of grade level, or vice versa, we can think about this as p(favorite\_food | grade) = p(favorite\_food) if grade has no influence.
+If food preference is independent of grade level, or vice versa, we can think about the conditional probability, p(favorite\_food | grade), would be the same as p(favorite\_food) if grade has no influence.

-To test independence, we just need to see if p(favorite\_food, grade) for any food and grade value equals the product of the marginal probabilities for that food preference and grade level.
+Therefore under an assumption of independence, substitute p(favorite\_food) for p(favorite\_food | grade) in the contitional probability equation: p(favorite\_food) = p(favorite\_food, grade) /
+p(grade).

+This can be rearranged algebraically as p(favorite\_food) \* p(grade) =
+p(favorite\_food, grade).
+If the marginal probability of a particular food preference times the marginal probability of a particular grade level equals the joint probability of that food preference and grade level, then food preferences and grade level can be considered independent events that don't influence each other.

-    # marginal probability of favorite food.
+One missing ingredient we didn't calculate yet is the marginal probability of favorite food preferences overall in the sample.

-    prob_favorite_food <- apply(joint_probability_table, "food", sum)
-    # marginal probability of grade level.
-    prob_grade_level <- apply(joint_probability_table, "grade", sum)
+    ice cream     fruit     fries
+         0.36      0.24      0.40

+Let's test independence by asking if liking fries is independent of grade level.
+If it is, the joint probability of 1st graders liking fries, for example, should be the same as p(fries) \* p(first grade).

-The probability of being in 1st grade and liking fries is 0.02, which does not equal the p(fries) multiplied by p(grade1), 0.08.
+The probability of being in 1st grade and liking fries is 0.02.

+This does not equal the marginal probability of liking fries, 0.4 times the marginal probability of being in 1st grade 0.2, which equals 0.08.
+We can infer that food preference is dependent upon grade level.